wfus/WebAssembly-Taint/README.md

 ## Installation

 This is a modification to the src files of the [V8 JavaScript Engine](https://www.github.com/v8/v8.git) that is used in Google Chrome, Chromium, NodeJS, etc. To prevent conflicts, this modification should be used on the the stable releases ```chromium/3270``` in the V8 repository and ```64.0.3270.2``` for chromium.

-To build, first fetch V8 using google's depot_tools.
+To build, first fetch V8 using Google's depot_tools and reset the version to ```chromium/3270```.
+Then, replace the '''src''' folder with this repository, and build V8.
+The commands for performing a build are included below.

 ```
 fetch v8